kevinlainyc/anki/Behavior/stories.md

 [optional]
 Based on my research, I believe that this position fits my skill sets very well(js/ts, react, redux, webpack...), it will provide me a chance to work with cutting-edge technologies as well as learn from the other talented professionals.
 I will be excited to be able to bring my skills and passion to contribute to your growth and success.

+## Project Introduction 01: Numerix OneView (v1)

+- Please briefly introduce your recent project.
+- What technologies did you use?
-## Please briefly introduce your recent project.
-Which modules are you mainly responsible for?
+- Which modules are you mainly responsible for?
+- What is the difficulty in the project?
+What is the most challenging part?

 %

 For the pase few years, I'v worked on Numerix OneView.
 It is a risk management and trading platform designed for financial institutions such as banks, hedge funds, and asset managers.
-It helps these firms manage risk and optimize trading strategies across a wide range of asset classes, including derivatives, structured products, and fixed income instruments.
+It helps these firms manage risk and optimize trading strategies across a wide range of asset classes such as derivatives, fixed income instruments.

 Our team responsible for architecture and development of the front-end.
 We used Javascript/TypeScript, React and Redux to develop and optimize GUI components.
 Apart from development, I am also responsible for mentoring interns and junior developers for out team.

-## What is the difficulty in the project?
-What is the most challenging part?

-%

-Numerix OneView(1-0): performance optimization + monitoring system + 前端工程化 (?)
+performance optimization + monitoring system + 前端工程化 (?)

+## Project Introduction 02: Numerix (v1)

-Numerix XVA: performance optimization
+Numerix XVA: performance optimization （jsf performance optimization）

+## Project Introduction 01: Numerix OneView (v1)

+Numerix ESG: learning curve of React and Redux as switch from JSF (jsf to react transition)

+## Project Introduction 01: Numerix OneView (v1)

-Numerix ESG: learning curve of React and Redux as switch from JSF Support protal/download page rebuild: new field, how you learn Salesforce DX toolkit and Lightning framework
+Support protal/download page rebuild: new field, how you learn Salesforce DX toolkit and Lightning framework (leanring salesforce)

 ## 1-0 How we identified the protential performance issue and optimizing ui performance(React). (v2)